-The password of the university’s student and staff user accout as well as of a temporary UFO user account also must be changed at least once a year.
+The password of the university’s student and staff user accout as well as of a temporary UFO user account must be changed at least once a year.
 You get the reminder to your e-mail if you have not changed your password during the year.

 Change the password in the university’s service: https://account.oulu.fi/passwd.

 - If you remember your password, sign in with your short user account and password.

 - If you do not remember your user account or password, you have to identify yourself through Suomi.fi service either with online banking codes or other identification tokens.
 Read more:Finnish identification tokens – Suomi.fi and Identification methods for foreigners – Suomi.fi.

 - The length is 12 – 32 characters:

 – at least one letter lowercase (abc…), but no Scandinavian characters (åäö)

 – at least one letter UPPERCASE (ABC…), but no Scandinavian characters (ÅÄÖ)

 – the new password must differ on at least five characters from the previous one and furthermore, there must be at least one character in it which was not found in the previous password.